SrikanthParvathala/INST767-Project/README.md

 ### Analysis
-For the Analysis phase, we used BigQuery tables we created during the Transformation and Storage Phase.
+For the Analysis phase, we analysed data from BigQuery tables we created during the Transformation and Storage Phase and also vizualized it in Looker.

 The scripts for the Analysis phase can be accessed in the [Analysis](https://github.com/SrikanthParvathala/INST767-Project/tree/main/Analysis) folder.